Mrs. Kimberly Polischeck

 To provide consent for your child to participate in the optional Student Data Questionnaire, you must return a signed consent form by before the school pre-administration session.

-- AP Test: AP stands for Advanced Placement, and students are enrolled in a yearlong course, which culminates with an AP Exam.
+AP Test: AP stands for Advanced Placement, and students are enrolled in a yearlong course, which culminates with an AP Exam.
 If students earn a 3 or higher on a 5 point scale they may get college credit for the course.
-(Cost: ~$95 per test)
+(Cost: free if enrolled in corresponding AP course)

 - 9th graders can take A practice test to see where students fall , data can be used to assist with scheduling and making sure students are being appropriately challenged (Cost: free)